programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 QUESTIONS: Do you feel this method was successful?
 Why or why not?
 What could you imagine doing to improve the error rate of this output?
 What methods might you imagine being more productive at answering your research questions?

 # From Corpus to Network: Exploring Relationships Within a Community

 Note: For this section we will be using the full Enron corpus.
-This full corpus can be downloaded at PLACE.
+This full corpus can be [downloaded online via Stanford here](http://www.cs.cmu.edu/~enron/enron_mail_20150507.tar.gz).
+Note that for final lesson release, we will store this complete archive or a subset on PH, but for now it would create an issue with Github file size limits.

 ## Sentiment Analysis Across a Network